hyperlambda/hyperlambda.github.io/posts/2015-08-23-eventflow-cqrs-es-in-scala.md

 The structure above both gives a command handler at all times and also provides an event handler.
 When an event is handled successfully, the whole `EventStreamConsumer` is replaced by the returned continuation.
 When the event handler returns `None`, then the continuation is not possible and the flow is finished.

-The code snippet below shows how is the flattening structure translation.
+The code snippet below shows the flattening structure translation:

 ````scala
 def esRunnerCompiler[A](initCmdH: CommandH)(esRunner: Flow[A]): Option[EventStreamConsumer] =